PrintersForAnts/Boop/README.md

 So much of the design is shared with Voron Tap that a README here will have to suffice for now.

 ### Is there a circuit board?
 Yes!
-Beta-3 add support for the OptoTap board, intended for Tap!
+Beta-3 adds support for the OptoTap board, intended for Tap!

 ### Is there a version for V0?
 No.  Cantilevered beds are not a fit for Tap/Boop-style probing, where significant force is involved.